cern-it-efp/EOSC-Testsuite/docs/run.rst

     EOSC-Testsuite$ ./test_suite <options>

 The suite uses a combination of Linux' watch and cat commands to display the logs of the run.
 Hence, the suite will fail if no terminal/TTY is available.
-To change this behaviour use the option *noWatch* as defined in the options below.
+To change this behaviour use the option *--quiet* as defined in the options below.

 Once the provisionment steps are completed (Kubernetes cluster up and running) and pods are deployed, the run will finish when all the deployed tests complete.
 If for any reason you want to stop the run before completion, delete all the pods and this will finish the run.